karatelabs/karate/README.md

 ```

 ### `multipart entity`

+> This is technically not in the key-value form: `multipart field name = 'foo'`, but logically
+belongs here in the documentation.

-Use this for multipart content that don't have field-names.
+Use this for multipart content items that don't have field-names.
 Here below is an example that
 also demonstrates using the [`multipart/related`](https://tools.ietf.org/html/rfc2387) content-type.

 ```cucumber